 An adaptable advertising strategy allows you to act on what matters most to consumers in the moment, and adopt a test and learn approach for sustainable optimisation.

-Use Rising Retail Categories and Google Trends to inform your strategy with local and global search trends.
+Use Google Trends to inform your strategy with local and global search trends.

 Use the new Insights Page in Google Ads to forecast and capture demand with insights tailored to your business, and identify product growth opportunities.